shrutikar/RelationExtraction/README.md

 		  - pre-trained word embeddings as an initializer on a non-static architecture to improve the performance

 		  - unblanced corpus (non-relation examples exceed usual relations.)

+### State-of-the-art
+Techniques - feature-based method
+		   - kernel-based method

+Uses large body of lingustic analysis and knowledge resources to transform relation mentions into some rich representation to be used by some statistical classifier like SVM or Maximum Entropy.
+			- tokenize
+			- part of speech tagging
+			- chunking
+			- name tagging
+			- parsing
+with existing NLP modules.

+#### Problem in State-of-the-art

+- Induces errors propogation from supervised NLP toolkits.
+- Out of domain data performance loss

 ### Framework